-In October 2017, the City and County entered into an Interlocal Agreement to jointly fund the operations of the Library, effective July 1, 2017 and ending June 30, 2023.
-The agreement shall automatically renew itself from year to year thereafter upon adoption by each party of a fiscal year budget that includes a 50% allocation of funding from each party for the Library's operations.
+In 2017, the City and County entered into an Interlocal Agreement to jointly fund the operations of the Library.
+The agreement automatically renews itself from year to year thereafter upon adoption by each party of a fiscal year budget that includes a 50% allocation of funding from each party for the Library's operations.